 All figures listed above are based on in-state or universal online rates as of the 2024 to 2025 school year.
 Actual totals might vary if a program requires additional fees and/or more credits.

-Answering FAQS about Online Master’s Programs in New Mexico
+FAQS About Online Master’s Programs in New Mexico

-Q: Are online master’s degrees from New Mexico colleges and universities reputable and accredited?
+Q: Are online master’s degrees from New Mexico universities reputable and accredited?

-Q: Can I work full-time while pursuing an online master’s degree, and how flexible are these programs?
+Q: Can I work full-time while pursuing an online master’s degree in New Mexico?

 Q: How long does it take to finish an online master’s degree program in New Mexico?